kthyng/python4geosciences/scripts/README.txt

 # Set up for class

+Many of these steps can be run together in run.sh.

 ## Set up student accounts

 1. Download class rosters for all sections into csv files that are put into this directory.